aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

-# Deploy to ControlTower environment
+# Deploy to Control Tower environment

 [View this page in Japanese (日本語)](DeployToControlTower_ja.md) | [Back to Repository README](../README.md)

-This section describes the procedure for deploying BLEA to ControlTower-managed accounts.
+This section describes the procedure for deploying BLEA to Control Tower-managed accounts.

 ## Deployment procedure